 Applying to Serve on a Ministry Team

-The application has an area for you to list your top three park location preferences.
-While we take this into consideration, we cannot guarantee that one of your requested locations will be offered.
-Decisions are based on dates of availability and current team needs.
+In the application process you can list any park preferences you may have.
+While we take this into consideration, placement decisions are based on dates of availability and current team and park needs.

 Applying for Employment in the Park